Cr0a3/omat/DOCUMENTATION/docs/helloWorld.md

 # Hello World
-Since the c programming language it is a tradition for programmers who starting with a new programming language to write a "Hello World!" programm.
+Since the c programming language there is a tradition for programmers who starting with a new programming language to write a "Hello World!" programm.

-When doing that with omat, whe first need to create an new project (package).
+When doing that with omat, we first need to create a new project (package).
 We do that with opack:
 ```
 opack new HelloWorld
 ```
 Then we need to navigate into that folder.
-To build and run this package you need to run:
+To build and run this package:
 ```
+cd HelloWorld
 opack run
 ```
 That also creates an [unoptimized] excutable in the target/debug folder.